danialtrody/fastapi-course/README.md

 🔹 ToDoApp

 A complete ToDo backend application built with FastAPI, SQLAlchemy, and JWT authentication.
 It includes user registration, login, role-based authorization (admin/user), and full CRUD operations with database persistence.
+Includes comprehensive tests for authentication, user management, and CRUD operations to ensure reliability and correctness.

 ## 🎯 Key Objective